Ball Corporation: Environmental record

-The Ball Corporation has made improvements to its environmental record since 2006, when the company began its first formal sustainability efforts.
-In 2008 the Ball Corporation issued its first sustainability report and began releases subsequent sustainability reports on its website.
+Ball Corporation has made improvements to its environmental record since 2006, when the company began its first formal sustainability efforts.
+In 2008, Ball Corporation issued its first sustainability report and began releasing subsequent sustainability reports on its website including the most recent Combined Annual & Sustainability Report.
 The first report was an ACCA-Ceres North American Sustainability Awards cowinner of the Best First Time Reporter award in 2009.